The System of Bikram Yoga Poses

 - You should not eat before yoga class.
 2-3 hours is a good rule of thumb to stay away from an unpleasant experience

-- Hatha yoga must be practiced mindfully, coming in and out of a pose should be done slowly.
+- Hatha yoga must be practiced mindfully, and coming in and out of a pose should be done slowly.

 What are the benefits of Bikram hot yoga?

-Some benefit could be:
+Some benefits could be:

 - Increases flexibility